 The J Line at 21st and Chattanooga Streets, heading south toward Noe Valley in 1974:

-The northwest corner of Page and Octavia Streets in 1979: Wow, they had everything you need there; beer, liquor, cigarettes, Pepsi, 7up, sandwiches.
+The northwest corner of Page and Octavia Streets in 1979: Wow, they had everything you need there; beer, wine, liquor, cigarettes, Pepsi, 7up, sandwiches.
 How did fruit get in there?